mnemnion/orb/doc/md/notes/orb.md

 and fold icons, which are actual parts of an Orb document.

-Orb is case sensitive and uses lower-snake-case for built-in English phrases.
+Orb is case sensitive, and uses lisp-case for built-in English phrases.
 There is a convention (see classes) that uses capitalization of user words to affect semantics.

 Orb is a format for text.
 There are many ways of writing text, but only one